rahul-nanda15/mcu/README.md

 # mcu
 A website dedicated to providing myself and others a database based on the Marvel Cinematic Universe and its collection of cinematic masterpieces.
 Coded using HTML, CSS, and JS from a Marvel fanatic, it includes written reviews, movie rankings, character summaries and rankings, and much more.
+The reviews are carefully written with attention to plot, action and importance to the Marvel Cinematic Universe through my own personal perspective.